 - Students must maintain a cumulative grade point average no lower than 3.5 in History courses and 3.30 overall.

 - Students must make written application to the department chairperson, explaining the topic and nature of their project, the primary sources they intend to examine, and a bibliography of key secondary sources they intend to consult.
-This application should be accompanied by a letter of support from the member of the department who is willing to direct the project.
-These materials are due on April 15 of a student’s junior year.
+This application should be accompanied by a letter of support from the member of the department who is willing to direct the project, and a copy of their unofficial transcript.
+These materials are due on April 15 of the student’s junior year.
 Students will be notified by the end of the semester whether they are provisionally approved to continue.
-In September students will be asked to turn in a progress report, after which the department will determine whether to approve the continuation of the project.
+On the first day of Fall semester, students will be asked to turn in a progress report, after which the department will determine whether to approve the continuation of the project.

 - Students must register for HIST 490, the senior seminar, taught each fall in the department.
 In the spring, honors students may enroll in an honors independent study course (HIST 641, 642, 643, or 644,) but they should be aware that only one independent study course may count among the ten courses that constitute a major.